US Sales Tax for eCommerce businesses

 Currently, Gooten does not charge a sales tax to any of our merchant partners but with these tightening regulations, Gooten will begin to charge a sales tax to all merchant partners for each order in jurisdictions where they have crossed applicable sales tax thresholds.
 Gooten merchants that are registered or become registered as a reseller (with a valid reseller certificate) will not be charged a sales tax.

-We’d like to make it clear that we are not tax experts, so we are partnering with Avalara to provide our merchant partners (you) with assistance via CertCapture to ensure you provide accurate and complete reseller certification information so that we will not have to charge you sales tax.
+We’d like to make it clear that we are not tax experts, so we are partnering with Avalara to collect reseller certification information so that we will not have to charge you sales tax.
 Avalara’s solutions provide us the ability to automate sales tax compliance.

 What should you expect as a partner?

-All merchant partners (US and non-US) who sell products within the US are subject to sales tax and will be charged a sales tax on orders unless you join Avalara and get certified as a reseller via the CertCapture platform.
-If you are properly registered to collect sales tax from your customers at checkout, the reseller process with Avalara will be very organized and straightforward.
+All merchant partners (the US and non-US) who sell products within the US are subject to sales tax and will be charged a sales tax on orders unless you get certified as a reseller.

-Once you are signed up on the CertCapture platform, you will simply need to provide your reseller certification information in CertCapture.
+Once you are on the CertCapture platform, you will simply need to provide your reseller certification information in CertCapture.

 Gooten is essentially collecting your registration information so that we can certify you are a reseller, collecting and remitting sales tax when you charge your customers.